hanyolo-shootsfirst/hanyolo-shootsfirst.github.io/Electrical.md

 For circuits which had a high likelihood of failure we made multiple sets of that circuit and designed our main PCB for easy exchange.

-## Some Key circuits

-# Infra-Red signal Circuit
+## Infrared signal circuit

 ![IR-circuit-diagram](/assets/ir_circuit.png)

-An infra-red signal detector circuit was used to distinguish between a 1kHz and a 10kHz signal being emitted by R2D2 to allow the robot into the Stormtrooper stronghold without triggering an alarm.
-This circuit was particularly interesting because it was able to consistently detect and identify the signal from a distance of 10 meters!
+R2D2 oscillated between emitting a 10 kHz and 1 kHz infrared wave.
+At 10 kHz, we were able to enter the Stormtrooper stronghold without triggering an alarm.
+This circuit was used to distinguish between these frequencies, and was particularly interesting because it was able to consistently detect and identify the signal from a distance of 10 meters!

-# H-Bridges
+## H-Bridge circuit

 ![H-Bridge Circuit](/assets/hbridge.png)
-To enable differential drive, H-bridges where used to power motors.
-This H-Bridge circuit (developed by an ENPH alum Scott Lawson) was favourable because it was robust and easy to prototype on to a small PCB.
+To enable differential drive, H-bridges were used to power motors.
+This H-Bridge circuit (developed by an ENPH alum Scott Lawson) was favourable because it was robust and easy to prototype onto a small PCB.